blurrybrained/MHOHelicarrier/README.md

 ##### Patching the client
 The client needs to be patched before it can connect to our server.

-* @TobiX made an easier tool to do this https://tobix.github.io/mh-linux-patch/
+* @TobiX made an online patcher for ease of use https://tobix.github.io/mh-linux-patch/

 Or you can do it by download GHex from the Discovery store in Desktop Mode on the Steam Deck.
 Find MarvelHeroesOmega.exe in your Marvel Heroes installation (`UnrealEngine3/Binaries/Win64`), make a backup copy, and open the original with GHex.
 In the